lanasyakina/lanasyakina/README.md

 Hi, there! 👋
 I’m Lana Syakina
-- 👀 I’m interested in data science and operation research
+- 👀 I’m interested in data science and operations research
 - 🌱 I’m currently learning Python and SQL

 <!---